 “And why is that?”
 I asked.

 “We’re both using some of the same sources,” he answered.
-“I have a few tricks up my sleeve that he shouldn’t know about, but I will have to check them out to be sure.”
+“I have a few tricks up my sleeve that he shouldn’t know about, but I’ll have to check them out to be sure.”
 I nodded.

 “Do that.
 I would love to have something on this guy that he doesn’t know I have or how I got it,” I admitted.